raymundovr/coffee-rustviews/README.md

 ### Config file argument

-If you don't specify a path to your `config.json` using `-c /path/to/config.json` the program will assume that it resides in the current path.
+If you don't specify a path to your config file using `-c /path/to/configfile` the program will assume that a `config.json` resides in the current path.

 ### Salutation